OperationSpark/line-crawler/README.md

     // NOTE: draw.line(fromX, fromY, toX, toY, color, thickness, shape);

-We've put this here as a courtesy to show you what paramters are expected of the `draw.line()` API.
-Clearly, we want to draw line from a point (an x/y coordinate on our canvas) to a point (another x/y coordinate on our canvas), and this is what the first 4 expected paramters of the `draw.line()` function.
+We've put this here as a courtesy to show you what parameters are expected of the `draw.line()` API.
+Clearly, we want to draw line from a point (an x/y coordinate on our canvas) to a point (another x/y coordinate on our canvas), and this is what the first 4 expected parameters of the `draw.line()` function.

 Interestingly, we commence drawing _from_ an x/y value of `0, 0` and draw to a randomly selected `x` value within the range of the width of our canvas - accomplished with the expression `Math.random() * canvas.width` - and a 'y' value of the `canvas.height`.

-The next paramter is color, and we're using the `draw.randomColor()` API of our `draw` utility to randomly create a color within certain ranges of mixtures of red blue and green.
+The next parameter is color, and we're using the `draw.randomColor()` API of our `draw` utility to randomly create a color within certain ranges of mixtures of red blue and green.
 RGBA represents color mixed of red, blue, green in values within the range of 0 to 255, and alpha for transparency.  <a href="http://en.wikipedia.org/wiki/RGBA_color_space#ARGB" target="_blank">RGBA</a> is a 16-base <a href="http://en.wikipedia.org/wiki/Hexadecimal" target="_blank">hexidecimal value</a>, where primary colors are arranged in discrete channels, stored in memory using a single 32-bit unsigned integer.

 Each of the 256 values represents a different color of blue, or green, etc.  And by combining these values, we can get up to 16,777,216 possible colors!

 If you want to play with the values to see how they are represented, <a href="http://www.hexcolortool.com/" target="_blank">check out this page...</a>

-To finish up with the `draw.line()` API, the last two executed paramters are the line thickness and a Shape onto which we want to draw the line.
+To finish up with the `draw.line()` API, the last two included arguments are the line thickness and a Shape onto which we want to draw the line.
 If we didn't provide a Shape as this last argument, the `draw.line()` method would conveniently return a _new_ Shape with the line drawn on it.

 #### Incrementing Our Drawing Position